P2LHAP:Wearable sensor-based human activity recognition, segmentation and forecast through Patch-to-Label Seq2Seq Transformer: Introduction

-we utilize the original sensor data sequence along with the patch features acquired by the encoder to compute the representation of individual patches using the attention network for the prediction of activity labels assigned to each patch.
-Simultaneously, due to the variable size of the patch, the ultimate active label sequence may suffer from over-segmentation.
-To counter this issue, we devised a smoothing algorithm for the final Patch-level active label sequence, aimed at mitigating the over-segmentation phenomenon.
+we utilize the original sensor data sequence along with the patch features obtained from the encoder to compute patch-level representations through an attention network, which are then used to predict activity labels for each patch.
+However, due to the variable size of the patch, the ultimate active label sequence may suffer from over-segmentation.
+To address this issue, we devised a smoothing algorithm for the final Patch-level activity label sequence, aimed at mitigating the over-segmentation phenomenon.
 This algorithm considers the number of activity categories surrounding the patch to adjust the current patch-level activity label.
+It then establishes activity boundaries based on the label range, significantly reducing boundary ambiguity in the activity signal.

-The main contributions of this paper can be summarized as follows: \begin{itemize} \item The concept of transforming patch sequences into label sequences was introduced for conducting activity perception tasks, where activity recognition, segmentation, and forecast are performed on the resulting activity label sequence.
-This approach has demonstrated enhanced performance across all three tasks. \item Introduced a channel-independent Transformer architecture that can transform the Patch level sensor sequence at the current moment into an active label sequence corresponding to both the current and future Patch blocks. \item Designed a smoothing method to analyze the number distribution of category labels surrounding each active label.
-This information is used to update the current active label, effectively reducing the occurrence of over-segmentation errors and providing smoother predictions within the same activity category. \item The proposed P2LHAP method has been evaluated through experiments conducted on three widely used benchmark datasets for activity recognition, segmentation, and forecast.
+The main contributions of this paper can be summarized as follows: \begin{itemize} \item We proposes a novel Patch-to-Label Seq2Seq framework that tackles all the three human activity perception tasks in a single-task model, named P2LHAP.
+To the best of our knowledge, our work constitutes the pioneering effort in unifying activity segmentation, recognition, and forecast within a single framework. \item We employ patches to address the challenge of insufficient information from large sliding windows or individual data points, and our method, utilizing a seq2seq encoder-decoder architecture, readily generates future activity token sequences, making it straightforward to forecast activity labels. \item Each patch of our approach only contains data from a single wearable sensor channel information, each sensor signal sequences within the dataset undergoes processing independently within the Transformer model, allowing for the learning of diverse attention patterns tailored to each sequence. \item Designed a smoothing method to analyze the number distribution of category labels surrounding each active label.
+This information is used to update the current active label, effectively reducing the occurrence of over-segmentation errors and providing smoother predictions within the same activity category. \item The proposed P2LHAP method has been evaluated through experiments conducted on three widely used benchmark datasets for activity recognition, segmentation and forecast.
 The experimental results demonstrate that our approach surpasses existing methods in terms of performance. \end{itemize}